Basker Docs

 • is not — exact non-match.

-• more than / fewer than — for numeric and date fields.
+• more than / fewer than — for date fields (later than / earlier than the value).

-Not every operator is meaningful for every field — date operators don't make sense on a tag, and "is in" is for fields that take a set of values.
+Not every operator is meaningful for every field — date operators are only offered on dates, and is in is only offered on fields that take a set of values.
 The condition editor only shows the operators that apply to the field you've picked.

 Working with dates